 tee Command Syntax

-The tee command uses the follows the basic syntax below:
+The tee command follows the syntax below:

 $ tee [OPTIONS]...
 [FILE]...